fuzzymfx/fuzzymfx.github.io/content/current.md

 ###### April

-March ended with me finishing up [NiceDear](https://anubhavp.dev/blog/nicedear.html), an avatar generator that crafts unique avatars based on user input.
+March ended with me finishing up [NiceDear](https://anubhavp.dev/blog/nicedear.html), a dynamic open-source avatar generator that crafts unique avatars based on user input.
 April is all about spending time with my family coming to visit me in Bangalore.
-We have planned a trip to *Gujrat* and *Rajasthan* this month.
-This month will be spent in a lot of travelling and sight-seeing!
+We have a trip planned ahead, to *Gujrat* and *Rajasthan* in the second week.
+Excited.

 ###### March